Tejaswireddyallam/GDPFall2024-Group2/README.md

 Had a meeting with mentor and conducted research on reference materials, including proper citation formats for related papers.
 Updated project with relevant findings and reference styles.

 Updated project documentation with mentor-specified references and corrected citation formatting.
 Conducted research on user interface for better app development.

+Worked on creation of updated functional requirements wiki page.
+Updated Requirements engineering in new wiki pages